Región de Murcia International Airport: Facilities

 The airport has a single passenger terminal of 28,500 m2 and a single runway 3,000 metres long and 45 metres wide.
-Its initial capacity is 3 million passengers and 23,000 movements per year, with options for subsequent increase to 5 million passengers.
+Its initial capacity is 3 million passengers and 23,000 movements per year, with options for an increase to 5 million passengers.
 The terminal has 9 boarding gates, 25 check-in desks and 4 baggage reclaim belts.
 The runway has one rapid-exit taxiway (RET) and 4 holding bays.
 It is equipped with precision approach instrument ILS CAT I at threshold 23 and non-precision instrument DVOR/DME.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Región de Murcia Airport:

 Statistics

+Annual traffic

-The year 2020 saw a decline in passengers and operations, due to the COVID-19 pandemic and travel restrictions that were implemented globally.
-A total of 217,912 passengers in 2,812 operations passed through the airport, which represented a decrease of 80% and 64.7%, respectively, compared to 2019.
+The year 2020 saw a decline in passengers and movements, due to the COVID-19 pandemic and travel restrictions that were implemented globally.
+A total of 217,912 passengers in 2,812 movements passed through the airport, which represented a decrease of 80% and 64.7%, respectively, compared to 2019.